Jungledisk/jungledocs/src/005_SettingUpJD.rst

 |br|
 **Via Terminal**

 1. Use wget to download the installer package.
-Check our `downloads page <https://www.jungledisk.com/downloads/>`_ for the most recent version, and copy the link address.
+Check our `downloads page <https://www.jungledisk.com/downloads/>`_ for the most recent version, and copy the link address of that version.
 ::

   wget https://downloads.jungledisk.com/jungledisk/junglediskworkgroup-3211-0.x86_64.rpm